 Students may request a leave of absence (LOA) or a partial LOA for extenuating circumstances, such as family and parental leave, military duty, jury duty, or significant changes in health or financial status.
 The student is required to submit an LOA and Withdrawal Form with the rationale, requested time period, and revised progression plan to the Associate Dean of Curriculum (who consults with program administrators).
 Requests that include partial semesters and/or individual courses will be reviewed on a case-by-case basis for timeframe implications.
 Additional documentation may be required to clarify the circumstances for the request.
-Students are encouraged to evaluate the WVU Withdrawal Policies, the financial implications of the decision, the effects of the LOA on program progression and the 7-year time limit, and International Student Policies as applicable.
-While students may be permitted to request a partial LOA and withdrawal from individual courses, WVU policies regarding course refunds should be carefully considered.
+Students are encouraged to evaluate the www.withdrawal.policies, the financial implications of the decision, the effects of the LOA on program progression and the 7-year time limit, and lnternational.gov/limits-times-regarding course refunds should be carefully considered.